Updated 2025-02-12

 Required IAM Policy

-To use Oracle Cloud Infrastructure, you must be granted security access in a policy by an administrator.
+To use Oracle Cloud Infrastructure, an administrator must be a member of a group granted security access in a policy by a tenancy administrator.
 This access is required whether you're using the Console or the REST API with an SDK, CLI, or other tool.
-If you get a message that you don’t have permission or are unauthorized, verify with your administrator what type of access you have and which compartment to work in.
+If you get a message that you don't have permission or are unauthorized, verify with the tenancy administrator what type of access you have and which compartment your access works in.

 For administrators: see IAM Policies for Networking.